 - Get proper sleep, diet and exercise

 “If these flu prevention recommendations look familiar, there’s a good reason,” said Beuthin.
-“The flu spreads in the same way that COVID-19 does, mainly by tiny droplets made when people with the flu cough, sneeze or talk.”
-Social distancing and other necessary mitigation tactics have disrupted the way we operate in 2020, but a silver lining is that the same practices can minimize spread for influenza as well.
+“The flu spreads in the same way that COVID-19 can, primarily by tiny droplets made when people with the flu cough, sneeze or talk.”
+Social distancing and other necessary mitigation tactics have disrupted nearly every aspect of our lives since the beginning of the pandemic, but a silver lining is that the same practices can minimize spread for influenza as well.

 Devin Minior, MD, is a medical director at Banner Urgent Care.
 He provided some insight and debunked common myths regarding the flu vaccine.
-“This year, staying safe from the flu is more important than ever.
+“Staying safe from the flu is more important than ever.
 Help keep you and your community safe by getting the flu shot in September or October, before flu season starts in November.”

 Flu Vaccines are Safe.
 Even During COVID-19.